Sloomb Camp Reservations - (Ages 10 and up)

 HOTELS NEAR AIRPORT FOR BLOCK ROOMS

-I will look into a block rate at the airport, we can not be at Camp Manitou longer than the scheduled period.
+Sloomb will have a block rate hotel option near the airport, we can not be at Camp Manitou longer than the scheduled period.
+If you are interested in the block rate please mention that in the comments section during checkout.

 All cabins have a private wash room for toilet, bath/shower.
 Some cabins have either a bath or a shower.